-The Pleyel Ensemble are delighted to announce that following the great success of our “Mozart Plus!” series which ran from June 2013 to June 2016 we present our latest project; “Haydn Plus!” .
-This will feature the complete works for piano trio by the inestimable Joseph Haydn tracing some thirty years of his illustrious career.
-The trios will be accompanied by letters and other contemporary writings, putting the music into the wider context of his life in an entertaining and informative way and are performed by Sarah Ewins, Heather Bills and Harvey Davies.
-Jonathan Rimmer will join Heather and Harvey for the three flute trios.
+The Pleyel Ensemble are delighted to announce that following the great success of our “Mozart Plus!” series which ran from June 2013 to June 2016 we have now completed our latest project; “Haydn Plus!” .
+This featured the complete works for piano trio by the inestimable Joseph Haydn, tracing some thirty years of his illustrious career over twenty concerts.
+The trios were accompanied by letters and other contemporary writings, putting the music into the wider context of his life and were performed by Sarah Ewins, Heather Bills and Harvey Davies.
+Jonathan Rimmer joined Heather and Harvey for the three flute trios.

-Each concert features contrasting chamber music by other composers for a variety of instrumental combinations and we welcome repertoire suggestions from our audience for future concerts.
+Each concert featured contrasting chamber music by other composers for a variety of instrumental combinations.
+Scroll down to view the archive of our entire series.

 10th September 2016: Haydn Plus! no. 1 Haydn Trios Hoboken XV:37 & XV:12 PLUS Beethoven piano trio, Op.
 1, no. 2 in G. We begin this exciting new series with two contrasting trios by Haydn pairing them with a work by the young Beethoven composed while he was studying with the great genius Haydn.